German (GER)

 Typically Offered: Fall, Spring.

 Course Description: Investigation of a research problem, project, or topic on an individual conference basis.
-Prerequisite(s): Declared German major, a minimum of 2.5 GPA in major field, and departmental approval.
+May be repeated for credit.
+Prerequisite(s): Minimum of 2.5 GPA in major field and departmental approval.